hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 spec:
   containers:
-    # Alpine Linux is a Linux distribution built around musl libc and BusyBox
+    # Alpine Linux is a Linux distribution built around "musl libc" and BusyBox
     # The image is only 5 MB in size and has access to a package repository
     # that is much more complete than other BusyBox based images
     # This makes Alpine Linux a great image base for utilities